mdilly06/Stock-Bot/README.md

 # Nixeus_Discord_Bot
-Nixeus records and keeps track of your active positions
+Nixeus charts and provides fundamental analysis for publicly traded companies

-To have Nixeus start recording your position, use the following format:
+To have Nixeus chart a company for you, use the following format:

-        -in [ticker name] [amount of shares] [date]
+        -Nixeus chart [ticker name] [time frame]

-For example, if you started a position in 10 shares of AAPL at $100 per share, you would enter:
+For example, if you wanted to chart AAPL for a 1 year time frame, you would enter:

-        -in AAPL 10 $100
+        -Nixeus chart AAPL 1y

+The following time frames are supported (as long as there is data for the stock in your given time frame):

+        -Daily ex: 1d, 3d, 7d, 30d etc.
+        -Monthly ex: 1m, 3m, 9m etc.
+        -Yearly ex: 1y, 5y, 10y etc.

-To have Nixeus record the exiting of your position, use the following format:
+To have Nixeus perform fundamental analysis, use the following format:

-        -out [ticker name] [amount of shares] [date]
+        -Nixeus FA [ticker name]

-For example, if you exited a position of 10 shares of AAPL at $150 per share, you would enter:
+For example, if you wanted fundamental data on AAPL, you would enter:

-       -out AAPL 10 $150
+       -Nixeus FA AAPL